 Burning Crusade will bring back the expansion that originally launched in 2007, and will mark the first big expansion for WoW Classic.

-Here's everything we know about the expansion.
+Here's everything we know so far about this exciting new chapter.

 Check out the trailer below:

-WoW Classic Burning Crusade Development
+WoW Classic Burning Crusade Pre-Announcement Development

 While Blizzard has not announced anything in terms of WoW Classic’s future post-Naxrammas, there is plenty of information that almost confirms it is coming.